Hair Extensions in Miami

 There are different methods of applying extensions.

-- Tape-In, are easy to apply and remove, don’t damage your hair, and look more natural because they lie almost completely flush against the head, whereas other types have thicker bases that stick out.
+Tape-ins are easy to apply and remove, don’t damage your hair, and look more natural because they lie almost completely flush against the head, whereas other types have thicker bases that stick out.
 Tape-in extensions allow for easy removal, the ability to reuse the hair, and the ability to maximize placement options giving you a more natural, clean look.
 They are also ideal for people recovering from the aftermath of severe color breakage.

 They don’t take as long to install in your hair and you also don’t have to wear them for a long period of time if you get sick of styles fast.
 The biggest difference between tape-ins, sew-ins, and glue-in extensions is longevity.
 Tape-ins are known to last for a short amount of time and they also create the utmost sleek and flat look in your hair.
 The base of the hair weft for the tape-ins is very thin.
 Instead of tracks that you may sew or glue, which is much thicker in order to sustain the application process.

-- Clip-in extensions are a quicker and easier alternative.
+These are a quicker and easier alternative.
 They can be customized to your hair and they are clipped in throughout your strands.
 These typically last a shorter time than the micro link extensions.

 Other options for extensions include fusion, which uses keratin and glue to attach the hair, and weave, in which the extensions are attached using a needle and thread.